joshspeagle/dynesty/README.md

 ```

 ### Tutorial
-A Jupyter notebook that demonstrates most of the features can be found [here](Demo.ipynb).
+Several Jupyter notebook that demonstrate most of the available features
+can be found under the "Demo" labels.
 **Note that some features have still not been completely implemented.**